SimonDarksideJ/monogame.github.io/documentation/articles/monogame/howto/graphics/HowTo_Create_a_RenderTarget.md

 ![Output](../images/HowTo_Create_a_RenderTarget_Final.png)

 Rendering a 32 by 32 square from the RenderTarget texture to a position 200 x 50 on the screen.

----

-© 2012 Microsoft Corporation.
-All rights reserved.

-© 2023 The MonoGame Foundation.